-But being a Christian does not mean we are immune from life’s challenges and problems.
-Amongst the athletic victories, Christine has had injury problems and the indignity of disqualification to cope with.
-Christine says it is her strong faith which has sustained her through the tough times.
+But being a Christian did not mean she was immune from life’s challenges and problems.
+Amongst the athletic victories, Christine has had to cope with numerous injury problems, the indignity of disqualification, and cruel false accusations from the tabloid press.
+Christine says it is her strong faith in God that has sustained her through the tough times.

-2006 began well when she won Gold at the Commonwealth games in Melbourne.
-But problems followed when her chaotic training schedule meant that Christine missed mandatory doping tests and was subsequently suspended from all competition for the rest of the year.
-Faith and determination saw her confound the critics and return to top form in 2007 when, just 24 days after her return from suspension, Christine won Gold at the World Championships in Osaka, Japan.
+The big league success began for her in 2006 when she won Gold at the Commonwealth games in Melbourne.
+But disappointment quickly followed when her chaotic training schedule meant that Christine missed mandatory doping tests and was subsequently suspended from all competition for the rest of the year.
+Faith and determination saw her confound the critics and return to top form in 2007 when, just 24 days after her return from suspension, she won Gold at the World Championships in Osaka, Japan.
 Just three months later she was cleared by the British Olympic Association for selection for the Beijing games.
 Just a year later she won Gold again, this time in the Olympics.

 Christine said afterwards, “I could never have done this without God.”

-Sadly, critics and the unforgiving tabloid press, rather than celebration her triumph continued to point the finger.
+Sadly, critics and the cynical unforgiving tabloid press, rather than celebrating her triumph, continued to point the finger.
 After her outstanding victory at Osaka, the Sun Newspaper as self appointed judge, jury and executioner demanded: “Don’t make this the face of 2012.”

-But Christine says that her faith helped her to understand the critics and to come through such dark times.
+But Christine says that her faith helped her to cope with the critics and to come through the dark times.